 The Spine Turf Wars-Was the New Jersey media willfully blind to the facts and science of spine surge

-An article published in the New Jersey rag, the Star Ledger, on February 15th 2014 by Brent Johnson describes the long and complicated legal battle that preceded the decision medical board, which has since been replaced by Governor Christie due to the fact it was illegally constituted, to improperly revoke the medical license of minimally invasive pioneer Dr. Richard Kaul.
+An article published in the New Jersey rag, the Star Ledger, on February 15th 2014 by Brent Johnson and by Jon Swaine in the London Guardian, describes the long and complicated legal battle that preceded the decision medical board, which has since been replaced by Governor Christie due to the fact it was illegally constituted, to improperly revoke the medical license of minimally invasive pioneer Dr. Richard Kaul.
 The absurdities and overtly political nature of this case demonstrate a complete lack of knowledge of the accepted complication rate of spine surgery which as the medical literature supports is between 10-15%.
 These numbers are of critical importance as when compared to the actual statistics reflective of the spine practice of Dr. Richard Kaul would actually prove that he is an accomplished and competent surgeon.
 However it is of no surprise that the media omitted these balancing details from their sensationalist piece of propaganda.

 Dr. Kaul did over a period of ten years train extensively in both the fellowship and over seventy hands on cadaver spine training courses which was the exact same mechanism the neurosurgical expert for the state admitted to upon cross examination.

 The field of minimally invasive spine surgery is relatively new and the majority, if not all, current clinical practitioners in the same age bracket as Dr. Kaul obtained their training the exact same way.